 In Windows 8.1 and Windows RT 8.1, there's a faster way to shut down desktops and laptops.

 Tap or click Shut down or sign out and choose Shut down.

-With InstantGo, your PC wakes up instantly from sleep with your apps and data up to date.
-Your experience can last all day with extended battery life so if you bought a Windows 8.1 or Windows RT 8.1 PC that came with InstantGo, there's really no need to shut down completely.
-If you want to, there's a quicker way to do that:
+With InstantGo, your PC wakes up instantly from sleep with your applications and data up to date.
+Your experience can last all day with extended battery life, so if you bought a Windows 8.1 or Windows RT 8.1 PC that came with InstantGo, there's really no need to shut down completely.
+If you want, there's a quicker way of doing this:

 Press and hold the power button on your PC (about four seconds) until you see Slide to shut down your PC on the screen.